Skip to main content

 • the main module wje-master.js,

-• the light theme light.css,
+• light theme light.css,

 <script data-base-path="https://cdn.jsdelivr.net/npm/wj-elements@0.4.1/dist/"></script>